algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 A GitHub Action has been set up on pull requests on the main branch that:

+- Install the required programs to run the project
+- Checkout the codebase of the pull request
+- Clone the test framework
-- Launch the software
+- Build the project
-- Run the Units Tests
+- Run the tests
-(WIP)

 #### Self-Hosted Runner